pjastam/shiny-speedskating/README.md

 ### Docker

-If order to build the Docker image, just fire up your Linux terminal and enter the following commands:
+In order to build the Docker image, just fire up your Linux terminal and enter the following commands:

 ``` r